viegener/MultiCopterLightControl/README.md

 This file can be modified to meet your own needs.
 See below for the different available settings.

 <b>SerialCommands.ino</b><br/>
 This file defines/executes all serial commands.
-Later on, this file can be replaced or another file added to provide other control interfaces.
 See below for a list of available commands.

 <b>Sequences.ino</b><br/>
 In this file, all lightning effects are implemented.
 See below for a list of available effects.